 Tax on Investment Earnings

-Investment earnings inside your super fund are taxed at a maximum rate of 15%.
-However, if your fund holds Australian shares with franked dividends, then your fund will pay less than 15% tax on those earnings.
+Investment earnings in your super will be taxed at the maximum rate of 15%.
+However, if you hold Australian shares with franked dividends then these will be taxed less than their full value.

 Other Taxes And Levies

 Fringe Benefits Tax (FBT)

 The Australian taxation system is designed to ensure that employers pay what they owe, and not more.
 The government uses an ingenious method of collection: if you provide benefits as part-of your job responsibilities then those things are taxable; however some fringe expenses don’t fall under this rule because Australia has very specific laws governing them (like certain car use).

 FBT is levied on the benefits provider at a flat rate of 46.5% and may be deductible against the employer’s taxable income.

 Medicare Levy and Medicare Levy Surcharge

 Medicare is a public health insurance scheme in Australia.
 It operates by receiving contributions through the Medicare Levy and surcharge, which are taxes imposed on Australian residents’ taxable incomes .
 The flat rate for this tax stands at 1 percentage point per dollar earned up until $20-$40K; after that it increases to 2%.
 Exactions may apply if you’re low income or foreign born.

 Superannuation tax – the Superannuation Guarantee Charge

 The Australian government is making a major change to how much superannuation an employee must save.
 The current rate of 9% will increase over time until it reaches 12%, which has been mandated by law as the new threshold for all workers beginning 1 July 2019 onwards!